BeautifulTovarisch/node-template/README.md

 This will also run `yarn run dev-build` for convenience.

 After that's done, running `yarn run dev-server` will start the webpack-dev-server with hot-reloading enabled.

-# Important #

-After cloning down the project, remember to `git remote rm origin`.
-Otherwise your changes will modify this scaffolding project!

 ### Recommended ###